top of page

 • Secured $2.5 million for 100 temporary bridge housing beds for veterans experiencing homelessness which will include the necessary supportive services to exit the cycle of homelessness.

-• Allocated funding to purchase two additional Firehawk helicopters and continued the annual leasing of two SuperScooper fire planes and pilots from Quebec.
+• Allocated funding to purchase two additional Firehawk helicopters and continued the annual leasing of two SuperScooper fire planes

 • Secured a $100 million settlement with Gas Company for residents impacted by the gas leak disaster at the Aliso Canyon gas facility and worked to carve out $25 million for a long-term health study for impacted residents and $3 million for air monitoring.